 Keep in mind :

-- Online alcohol trade grows : Due to the growth of online retail scale and consumption upgrading, the scale of alcohol e-commerce industry has grown rapidly.
+- Online alcohol trade grows: Due to the growth of online retail scale and consumption upgrading, the scale of the alcohol e-commerce industry has grown rapidly.

-- More diversified : Mixed drink and imported liquors are increasingly being accepted by consumers.
+- More diversified: Mixed drinks and imported liquors are increasingly being accepted by consumers.

-- Sake/Soju : The category of Sake/Soju, though account for a relatively small share of foreign alcohol, have grown and will continue to grow at a considerable rate.
+- Sake/Soju: The category of Sake/Soju, though accounts for a relatively small share of foreign alcohol, has grown and will continue to grow at a considerable rate.

 Chinese consumers now seem to be more interested in foreign spirits.
 18% of them regularly purchase whisky, and other favorites like brandy or vodka also catch the eye often enough among Chinese people.
-Sake is recording is one of the fastest growth rates of the liquors segment in China.
+Sake is recording one of the fastest growth rates in the liquors segment in China.

 The percentage of alcohol consumption in eastern coastal areas is higher than in hinterland areas, and consumer demand is growing vigorously.
-Guangdong, Fujian, Gansu Province together with Shanghai and Beijing tend to consume more foreign alcohol beverages.
+Guangdong, Fujian, and Gansu Provinces together with Shanghai and Beijing tend to consume more foreign alcoholic beverages.

 Alcohol consumption trend and genders

-- Diversified interest : Chinese consumers love to try different types of alcohol, especially regarding some less popular alcohol beverages.
+- Diversified interest: Chinese consumers love to try different types of alcohol, especially some less popular alcoholic beverages.

 Sake exports amounted to USD 212M (2019), which marks a landmark for the 10th consecutive year, this accounts for about 35% of the global export value of Japanese alcoholic beverages.
 On a year-on-year basis, China has the highest growth rate out of all the major countries consuming Sake.
 China’s CAGR over the past 10 years was 35.6% and is expected to be the number one export destination by the end of 2021.

-- Dassai : DASSAI is a high-end sake brand, renowned for its brewing techniques that combine the modernization and the tradition of japanese mastery.
+- Dassai: DASSAI is a high-end sake brand, renowned for its brewing techniques that combine modernization and the tradition of Japanese mastery.
 The brand’s philosophy is not to make people drunk, nor to make sake for sales volume, but solely for the purpose of manufacturing excellent sake.

-How to Promote your Prenium Sake in China?
+How to Promote your Premium Sake in China?

 To interest a distributor (or direct consumers), your brand must already be credible and have a good reputation.
 Word of mouth is the most efficient way to do so.

-- In order to have a good feedback, you’ll have to monitor and feed the reviews on chinese forums and Q&A, to nurtur UGC and positive review, as well as to take into account the constructive comments in order to improve.
-Manage your community by answering consumers questions and managing your customer service seven days a week.
+- In order to have good feedback, you’ll have to monitor and feed the reviews on Chinese forums and Q&A, nurture UGC and positive reviews, as well as to take into account constructive comments in order to improve.
+Manage your community by answering consumers’ questions and managing your customer service seven days a week.

 To sell Sake in China, adapt your marketing strategy to the country/province you are targetting.
 Indeed, especially in China, there is a very high population that is dispersed in unequal areas in terms of wealth and habits.
 Some live in big cities and others in the traditional countryside.
 These populations do not have the same types of jobs, do not have the same ages, do not have the same economic models, and therefore consume alcohol differently.